Ayushhu/Residential-Solar-Power-Generation-System/README.md

 # Residential-Solar-Power-Generation-System
-This repository contains the Simulink Block diagram of a Solar Power generation system used at residential areas and homes.
+This repository contains the Simulink Block diagram of a Solar Power Generation System used at residential areas and homes.
 The diagram is as follows:

 ![Screenshot 2023-10-15 141232](https://github.com/Ayushhu/Residential-Solar-Power-Generation-System/blob/main/Screenshot%202023-10-15%20141232.png)
 The project utilizes various electronic components to harness and convert solar energy into usable electrical power.